root-project/jsroot/docs/JSROOT.md

    - all - try to display all geometry volumes (may lead to browser hanging)
    - highlight - force highlighting of selected volume, normally activated for moderate-size geometries
    - nohighlight - disable volumes highlighting (can be activated via context menu)
+   - hscene - enable highlight of extra objects like tracks or hits
+   - hsceneonly - enable only highlight of extra objects like tracks or hits
+   - nohscene - disable highlight of extra objects like tracks or hits
    - macro:name.C - invoke ROOT configuration macro
    - dflt - set default volumes colors as TGeoManager::DefaultColors() does
    - transpXY - set global transparency value (XY is number between 1 and 99)